Notes on the Geography of Tanzania: Colonial Dar es Salaam

 The building peeking over the right shoulder is the rebuilt New Africa Hotel, built on the site of the original New Africa, whose design was much like that of the New Palace Hotel.
 In the German period, the hotel was called the Kaiserhof.

-The church pews have indestructible benches with woven-cane seats and backs.
+The pews are indestructible, apart from their with woven-cane seats and backs.

 The catholic church, St. Joseph's, was contributed by French missionaries.